Mission

 WITNESS VIDEOS

-These videos were granted by multi-generational Virgin Islanders who are so kind and caring that they have offered- in addition their immovable love for St. John- their honest and heartfelt truths.
+These videos were granted by multi-generational Virgin Islanders who are so kind and caring that they have offered- in addition to their immovable love for St. John- their honest and heartfelt truths.
 Their dignity, grace and wisdom represent the core of Sunlit St. John.

 These short films are the first of many.